Insoles or Anti-Fatigue Mats?

 Regardless of Approach, Focus on Your People

 MSD or ergonomic injuries are the No. 1 cause of workplace injuries, and high on the list in terms of most preventable workplace injuries.
-Last year alone, MSD injuries led to 364 million missed days of work globally.
+Each year, MSD injuries lead to 364 million missed days of work globally.

 In an industry that relies on workers being available and productive, the risk of not having an anti-fatigue solution in place is far greater than the cost.
 Both insoles and anti-fatigue mats provide valuable benefits.
 The key is uncovering which solution answers the most pressing needs of your workforce.